Nightclubs and Bars in Kypseli

 cards, smoking cigarettes, and looking like they are just passing the time til they die or are carted off by their kids to some old people's home so the apartment can be sold.

-at about 1pm and goes on as long as there are people still having fun, for a 20 euro fee that includes food and drinks.
-There are plenty of other rembetika-laika tavernas with live music and food though they are not as easy to find.
-Taxidi stin Anatoli is on the second floor of a house on the corner at 31 Odos Kypselli and Sporadon and I probably walked or drove by it 100 times and never noticed it.
+For live music, which is usually only on weekends, Taxidi stin Anatoli is on the second floor of a house on the corner at 31 Odos Kypselli and Sporadon and I probably walked or drove by it 100 times and never noticed it.
 To Pontiki is another rembetika club in a very large house at 9 Eptanisou and Androu, just around

 the corner from Platia Agios Giorgos.
 Ampellofilo is a rembetika-laika music taverna at Samothraki #3 near the intersection of Lelas Karagianni, just up from Agia Zoni near Fokionos.
 If you are looking for the places where the Greeks go for nostalgic music, places that you are more likely to hear Loukas Daralas songs than George Dalaras and people order whisky by the bottle for 100 euros and don't mind buying several then check these places out.
 You can actually get through the night without spending